Connect With Us

 E-mail: westvanartscouncil@shaw.ca

-The West Vancouver Community Arts Council acknowledges that the lands on which we gather for cultural activities are part of the traditional ancestral territories of the Coast Salish Peoples.
+The West Vancouver Community Arts Council acknowledges that the lands on which we gather are the traditional ancestral and unceded territories of the the Sḵwx̱wú7mesh (Squamish) Nation.
+It is our privilege to celebrate arts and culture alongside them.

 © West Vancouver Community Arts Council